 Check out these seven easy ways to get yourself the perfect winter wardrobe without the rock star cost.

 1. Do a bit of DIY

-2. Buy neutral/classic looks
+2. Buy neutral or classic looks

-Pins and necklaces are cheaper than new coats and shirts.
+Pins, earrings, and necklaces are cheaper than new coats and shirts.
 They’re also far more versatile.
 Add these little extras to change up your outfit each time you wear it, to stop it looking repetitive or stale.

-6. Work the free shipping
+6. Take advantage of free shipping